Brad Wall: Post-retirement

 On May 1, 2018, Wall announced he would begin working as an advisor for the Calgary law firm Osler, Hoskin and Harcourt LLP.

 Wall remained active in political circles even after retiring from electoral politics.
 He was considered a strong candidate for leadership of the federal Conservative Party, but he declined to run in the party's 2020 leadership contest.
 Wall did play a central role in the creation of the Buffalo Project, an American-style political action committee (PAC) aiming to influence federal politics, in Alberta.
 The Project claims to stand up for the interests of western industries, particularly the energy sector.
-Wall was influential in laying the groundwork for the project, including raising funds, and although he did not take on a formal role with the group he has been a key advisor.
+Wall was influential in laying the groundwork for the project, including raising funds, and although he did not take on a formal role with the group he was a key advisor.
 Although the group claims to be federalist, it has been associated with western separatism, particularly after the Saskatchewan branch of the separatist Wexit party rebranded itself as the Buffalo Party.

 Controversies

-In January 2006 Saskatchewan Party MLA Brenda Bakken-Lackey resigned her seat, citing unspecified "frustrations" within Saskatchewan Party caucus and with the political system.

-In the Saskatchewan Legislature's spring 2006 session, NDP MLAs revealed that Wall had worked in John Gerich's office at the time when $15,000 worth of alcohol was mis-allocated to the Minister's office.
+After Wall became the Saskatchewan Party leader, controversies from his days as a political staffer surfaced.
+During the 2006 spring session, NDP MLAs revealed that Wall had worked in John Gerich's office at the time when $15,000 worth of alcohol was incorrectly allocated to the Minister's office.
 Wall admitted to the media of his partaking in the alcohol and knowing it was "wrong" and stated he considered it "an asset" to have learned from the government's activities.

-On April 3, 2008, the provincial NDP released a video tape that was found at a former Conservative MP office.
-The tape was filmed during the 1991 Saskatchewan general election on the day of the leaders debate.
-The video showed Conservative MP and former Saskatchewan Party staffer Tom Lukiwski making homophobic remarks.
-Wall was also on the video using an exaggerated Ukrainian accent, making racist derogatory statements about former NDP Premier Roy Romanow.
+Then on April 3, 2008, the NDP released a video tape, filmed during the 1991 election campaign, that was found at a former Conservative MP's office.
+The video showed Conservative MP and former Saskatchewan Party staffer Tom Lukiwski making homophobic remarks and Wall using an exaggerated Ukrainian accent and making derogatory statements about then-NDP leader Roy Romanow; Wall apologized for his remarks.

-In 2015, Brad Wall was named in a lawsuit against himself, Rob Norris, the former Minister of Advanced Education, and the University of Saskatchewan and its Board of Governors for the controversial firing of the President, Ilene Busch-Vishniac.
+In 2015, Brad Wall was named in a lawsuit against himself, Rob Norris—the former Minister of Advanced Education—and the University of Saskatchewan and its Board of Governors for the controversial firing of the President, Ilene Busch-Vishniac.
 Wall and Norris are accused of unlawfully inserting themselves into the Board's decision to fire Busch-Vishniac.
 The lawsuit is ongoing.

-In January 2016 inmates at the Regina Correctional Facility staged a hunger strike, alleging that they had been served unsafe and under-cooked food.
+In January 2016, inmates at the Regina Correctional Facility staged a hunger strike, alleging that they had been served unsafe and under-cooked food.
 Wall told the media that if prisoners did not like the food they should not "go to jail."
 Wall's comments were heavily criticized for ignoring the issue and lacking compassion.